rachellevaughan/commercial-banking-command-center/README.md

 The **Client & Credit Command Center** is an interactive commercial banking analytics application designed to help bankers better understand their clients and support informed lending decisions.

-By bringing together financial performance, credit capacity, covenant resilience, working-capital needs, and relationship opportunities, the application provides a holistic view of a mid-market client — helping a commercial banker assess both **risk and opportunity** in one place.
+By bringing together financial performance, credit capacity, covenant resilience, working capital needs, and relationship opportunities, the application provides a holistic view of a mid-market client, helping a commercial banker assess both **risk and opportunity** in one place.

 > **Portfolio Project:** This is an independent project created using synthetic data for demonstration purposes.
 It is not affiliated with, endorsed by, or commissioned by TD Bank Group.